 This question has been developed for respondents aged 16 and over.

-The inclusion of the free-text option is important as it increases acceptability of the question for members of the trans community, leading to them being more willing to answer the question.
+The inclusion of the free-text option is important because it increases acceptability of the question for members of the trans community.
+This can lead to them being more willing to answer the question.
 Further tick-box options have not been included because there are a variety of identities with which people may identify and the language related to this topic is developing.

-However, detailed information should only be collected if there is a need for it.
-Therefore, we encourage consideration of how free-text information collected by the free-text option would be used before implementing the question.
+It is important to remember that detailed information should only be collected if there is a need for it.
+We encourage you to think about how information collected by the free-text option would be used before using the question.

 If you do choose to use the gender identity harmonised standard without the free-text option, please email Harmonisation@statistics.gov.uk and share your experiences.

 The “Prefer not to say” response option and refusals